-The Food Science Department has approximately 150 undergraduate students and 60 graduate students.
+The Food Science Department has approximately 150 undergraduate students and 90 graduate students.
 All of the Food Science courses are taught by faculty members.
 Teaching assistants may assist the professor with different parts of the course such as laboratory setup.
-The average undergraduate Food Science class enrollment is 37 students*.
-The average graduate Food Science class enrollment is 20 students.

 *Excluding FS 470 – this class is open to the entire campus with an enrollment of 300 students.
 This is an elective course and is atypical of our classroom enrollments.

 The Food Science Department offers many scholarships that are sponsored by both industry and private donations.

 Food Science students can apply for scholarships by submitting the College of Agriculture's online application.

 Food Science upperclassmen also have many scholarship opportunities.
 Students are notified via e-mail when the department receives applications for scholarships from various organizations.

 The Food Science Department strives to meet the needs of the students.
 The main office is open 8am to 5pm to serves our students.
 Our faculty and staff maintain open door policies to better assist our students.
 The department helps our beginning freshmen get acclimated to college life through many activities including dinner at the Department Head’s home, special “chats” with our Academic Coordinator.

 ACADEMICS – The Academic Coordinator will assist beginning freshmen and transfer students with registration and plans of study.
 Students are then assigned a faculty counselor who will not only help them select courses, but mentor them along the way.

 Meet the Academic Coordinator